Your setup for food photography starts with light. Photography can’t happen without it. Photography is painting with light.

 Most Common Type of Lighting For Food Photography – Soft Light

-The most common type light setup for food photography is created to capture Soft Light.
+The most common type of light set up for food photography is created to capture soft light.
+It’s used most often because it’s complementary to light food.

 It illuminates the texture and details in food while revealing form and dimension.